raspberrypi/libcamera/README.rst

   git add .
   git commit -am "new commit"
   git push origin new_branch
+  # make sure you do not use the -u argument for git push!!

+When creating a pull request, play around with the options to make sure that you're not creating a pull request into the raspberrypi/libcamera repository, but rather this libcamera repository.
+The option didn't appear for me by default so I had to manually select which branch I wanted to create a pull request into on GitHub.

 When pulling changes, it is also good to fetch changes from the RaspberryPi libcamera repository.
 This will automatically merge the official main branch